Vehicle registration plates of Fiji

 Fiji requires its residents to register their motor vehicles and display vehicle registration plates.
-Current plates issued by the Land Transport Authority (LTA) and are Australian standard 372 × 134 mm, and use Australian stamping dies.
+Current plates are issued by the Land Transport Authority (LTA) and are Australian standard 372 × 134 mm, and use Australian stamping dies.

 Motor vehicle registration numbers stay with the vehicle for its life, and damaged registration plates are often remade in a newer style.
 LTA presses Fiji registration plates using aluminium blanks (reflective background, border, mounting holes and FIJI insert) manufactured in Australia.